 We use and promote among other forest landowners sustainable forestry practices that are both scientifically credible and economically, environmentally and socially responsible.

-- Training and Education - We work to improve the practice of sustainable forestry through continous training and educational programs.
+Training and Education - We work to improve the practice of sustainable forestry through continuous training and educational programs.